z0ver/patentante/README.md

 1. be sure that the httpd.conf file of the Apache server contains `AddHandler cgi-script .cgi .py`
 1. put the path to your local python installation in the first line of the application.cgi file: `#!/path/to/python`

-After starting the Flask app, make sure it runs on port 5000 to match the specification of the frontend.
+After starting the Flask app, make sure it runs on port 5000 to match the specification of the frontend (or configure the port in /frontend/src/app/service/api.service.ts)

 ### Frontend
 Recommendation for Windows: Download [GIT Bash](https://git-scm.com/downloads)